-Patrick Lo has been the CEO of NETGEAR, Inc. (NASDAQ:NTGR) since 2002.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
+In 2002 Patrick Lo was appointed CEO of NETGEAR, Inc. (NASDAQ:NTGR).
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Patrick Lo's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that NETGEAR, Inc. has a market cap of US$820m, and is paying total annual CEO compensation of US$7.1m.
-(This is based on the year to December 2018).
-Notably, that's an increase of 55% over the year before.
+At the time of writing, our data says that NETGEAR, Inc. has a market cap of US$717m, and reported total annual CEO compensation of US$7.1m for the year to December 2018.
 We think total compensation is more important but we note that the CEO salary is lower, at US$895k.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
 As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$400m to US$1.6b.
-The median total CEO compensation was US$2.7m.
+The median total CEO compensation was US$2.6m.

-As you can see, Patrick Lo is paid more than the median CEO pay at companies of a similar size, in the same market.
-However, this does not necessarily mean NETGEAR, Inc. is paying too much.
-We can better assess whether the pay is overly generous by looking into the underlying business performance.
+It would therefore appear that NETGEAR, Inc. pays Patrick Lo more than the median CEO remuneration at companies of a similar size, in the same market.
+However, this fact alone doesn't mean the remuneration is too high.
+We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

 Is NETGEAR, Inc. Growing?

-Over the last three years NETGEAR, Inc. has shrunk its earnings per share by an average of 67% per year (measured with a line of best fit).
-It achieved revenue growth of 11% over the last year.
+On average over the last three years, NETGEAR, Inc. has shrunk earnings per share by 53% each year (measured with a line of best fit).
+It achieved revenue growth of 29% over the last year.

 Has NETGEAR, Inc. Been A Good Investment?

-Given the total loss of 9.4% over three years, many shareholders in NETGEAR, Inc. are probably rather dissatisfied, to say the least.
-So shareholders would probably think the company shouldn't be too generous with CEO compensation.
+Given the total loss of 31% over three years, many shareholders in NETGEAR, Inc. are probably rather dissatisfied, to say the least.
+It therefore might be upsetting for shareholders if the CEO were paid generously.